todogroup/ospology/ospo-book/content/en/03-chapter.md

 * Denial - No or unconscious use of open source
-* Consumption / Usage - Passive use of open source software
+* Consumption / Usage - Passive use of OSS
 * Participation - Engagement with open source communities
 * Contribution - Pragmatic contributions to open source projects
 * Leadership - Strategic involvement with open source to drive business value